Getting enough to eat: A daily struggle for too many people and families

 Main takeaways

-- 1 in 5 households that turn to food aid has employment income, a trend that is on the rise in the region and across Quebec.2
+- One in five households turning to food aid has employment income, a trend that is rising in the region and across Quebec².

 Sources